JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 ![PC2PSX prototype 02][24]

-With prototype built, the last step is to program the FDTI chip.
+With prototype built, the last step was to program the FDTI chip.
 Remember before that some signals are inverted?
-I need to make the chip aware of this.
-The FDTI comes with tools to enable this so it's actually pretty trivial to do.
-On Windows, [using this program][25] we just set the RTS, CTS, DSR & DTR signals to be inverted.
+I needed to make the chip aware of this.
+Luckily, the FDTI chip comes with tools to enable this so it's actually pretty trivial to do.
+On Windows, [I used this program][25] to set the RTS, CTS, DSR & DTR signals to be inverted.

 ![fdti_prog][26]

-And with that, time to test it out.
+And with that, it was time to test it out.

 #### Burn a loader CD and upload some homebrew ####

-The final step!
-At this point we need an EXE to run on the playstation ([see here][27] and [most importantly, here][28]) and a loader to download the EXE to the PlayStation.
+This was the final step!
+At this point I needed an EXE to run on the playstation.
+To build one I just used some example code from the PsyQ SDK.
+I used a 'Hello World' like program as it seemed quick and simple to build ([see here][27] and [most importantly, here][28] for info on how to build some samples).
+Next I needed a loader to download the EXE I'd built to the PlayStation.
 For the loader I burnt [PSXSERIAL][29] to a CD[^9].
-With a working test EXE and burnt boot loader CD I think I'm done :) Just a case of turning on the PlayStation, connecting to my PC and trying it out...
+With the test EXE ready and the boot loader burnt to a CD I was ready to test it all out :) Connecting up the PlayStation, turning it on and trying it out I got this...

-The final prototype working
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">It works!!!! <a href="https://t.co/CPPwFciL2g">pic.twitter.com/CPPwFciL2g</a></p>&mdash; James Moran (@JoJo_2nd) <a href="https://twitter.com/JoJo_2nd/status/817518666073968641">January 6, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+I'd call that a successful test.

 #### Next Steps ####

 Next step should be to build my own little test program.
 However, I can't see myself getting far without some sort of debugging.
-For that I think I'll need to look into using PSXSDK for development.
-While the official PlayStation SDK is around on the internet it uses a custom compiler by SN Systems (that I'm guessing is a fork of GCC).
+For that I think I'll need to look into using PSXSDK instead of PsyQ for development.
+While the official PsyQ PlayStation SDK is easy to find on the internet it uses a custom compiler by SN Systems (that I'm guessing is a fork of GCC but that doesn't help much).
 The file formats for the SN compiler & linker aren't documented so I don't think I'll have much luck debugging with anything other than an official [PlayStation DevKit (a.k.a.
 DTL-H2000)][30].
 I've not got the space for PS1 DevKit sadly so PSXSDK looks like my best option here.
+That'll probably be a topic of the next post...

 #### End ####